 Uchisar is full of luxury hotels and fancy restaurants.
 But despite being summer, I encountered a deserted ghost town.
 Most of the establishments on this side of the hill were closed or empty, and it took me some time just to find someone selling water.

-It’s not immediately clear where to go, but you should find some signs pointing you toward the castle.
+It’s not immediately clear where to go, but you should eventually find some signs pointing you toward the castle.
 Strangely, in contrast to the luxurious atmosphere of the place, the signs have been hastily made with spray paint.

-Walking through some backroads, the impressive Uchisar Castle should soon come into view.
+Walking through some backroads, the impressive Uchisar Castle should soon come back into view.
 Unlike most ancient castles throughout Turkey, it lacks any bricks whatsoever.
 Rather, the whole thing is a natural 60 meter-high outcrop in which various caverns were dug out.

 Arriving at the base of the castle, the official entrance isn’t obvious.
 I first walked around to the ‘wrong’ side, which, while not leading to the top, features a lot of interesting rooms to explore.